Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 4. Follow the instructions to submit the request form.

-How To Find Florida Criminal Records via Statewide Searches
+How To Look Up Florida Criminal Records via Statewide Searches

 Some additional state resources to access Broward County arrest records and criminal history include: